AsteXOriginal/AuthenticatingLoginSystem/README.md

 <h1>Authenticating Login System</h1>
-<p>This is a command-line program that simulates a login system.
-The user is prompted to enter a password, and access is only granted if the password entered matches the predetermined password in the program.
-If the user enters the wrong password, the program displays an error message and asks the user to try again.
-After three failed attempts, the program displays a message indicating that the user may be attempting unauthorized access and terminates.</p>
+<p>Create a login simulation program that prompts for a password and only displays the welcome message if the entered password matches a pre-defined one in the program.
+In case of an error, display an error message and request to re-enter the password.
+After 3 failed attempts, the program should display a message about an unauthorized access attempt and terminate.

+Task of increased complexity:
+a) The program should include a user database (login and password), and it should require entering both the login and the corresponding password.
+b) In case of an error in the login or password, display the respective error message.</p>